sigasi/sigasi_insights/content/releasenotes/sigasi-2.9.md

 Other new and noteworthy improvements
 -------------------------------------

--   The *top level selection selection box* in the hierarchy view is replaced with a button that opens a **top level selection dialog**.
+-   The *top level selection selection box* in the Hierarchy View is replaced with a button that opens a **top level selection dialog**.
     This new dialog allows to type a text search pattern to quickly find the top level you are looking for (e.g. `*testbench`)